Cornell-Tech-Intro-HRI/social_navigation/README.md

 - Waypoint 2
 - Docking station

 ### Step 1: (Run locally) Load the new map into ROS2 Navigation Stack.

 Open a terminal and run this command using your .yaml file from Task 1.
 Open a new terminal and run:
 ```
 ros2 launch turtlebot4_navigation nav_bringup.launch.py slam:=off localization:=true map:=tata_251.yaml
 ```

-### Step 2: (Run locally) Launch RViz to collect (x, y) waypoints for the robot to navigate through.
+### Step 2: (Run locally) Collect waypoints

+Launch RViz to collect (x, y) waypoints for the robot to navigate through.
 Open a terminal and run:
 ```
 ros2 launch turtlebot4_viz view_robot.launch.py
 ```
-### Step 3: (Run locally) Collect 2D waypoints for your robot to navigate through using the 2D Pose Estimate tool.
+### Step 3: (Run locally)

+Collect 2D waypoints for your robot to navigate through using the 2D Pose Estimate tool.

 Open a terminal and echo the /clicked_point topic:
 ```